nsnikhil/todolist/README.md

 ## Disclaimer
 - Helm chart is still in development.
-- App will crash when started using docker due to failing connectivity to postgres.
 - The `constant` and `apperror` package needs cleanup.
 - The config command only outputs the address the app will run on.